isaacs/st/README.md

 This is useful if you want to get the benefits of caching and gzipping and such, but serve stylus files as css, for example.

+When a statically gzipped file is encountered, this filter won't be applied.
+So don't pre-gzip files you want to apply filters to (or don't use static gzipping).

 ## Security Status